-The smallest actions can build deeper connection to self and others and can make a huge difference.
-I let someone go before me at the checkout at Coles last night and this was received with so much gratitude.
+The smallest actions can build a deeper connection to self and others and can make a huge difference.
+I let someone go before me at the checkout at Coles last night, and this was received with so much gratitude.

 Focus on what isn’t changing and the things you can control

 The recent toilet paper fiasco was a result of people doing control in “ overdrive” by overbuying to feel they have some control in the situation.